njcuk9999/jwst-mtl/AMI/AMI_SIM_MTL/README.md

 with JWST/NIRISS.
 It can analyse either a direct output from `ami_sim` or a mirage output processed with the DMS.

-AMICAL should be installed by installing the wrapper (see section 3.1 above).
+AMICAL should be installed when installing the wrapper with `pip`(see section 3.1 above).
 Otherwise, it can be installed with

     pip install amical